Book of Condolence

 Local councils are made up of locally elected councillors.
 They are legally obliged to hold at least one meeting a year.

 At the moment, Parton hold a Full Council Meeting monthly.
-Your Parton Parish Council meet normally every 2nd Wednesday of the month for Full Council.
+Your Parton Parish Council meet normally every 2nd Tuesday of the month for Full Council.
 Public notices will appear here and the village notice board to inform all parishioners of any change

 In addition to this, any committees or sub-committees or working groups may meet if constituted dealing with specific subjects.
 These sessions are also open to the public.